Blog

 TDEE Formula Comparison — Accuracy & Validation

-Compare Mifflin-St Jeor, Harris-Benedict, and Katch-McArdle TDEE formulas.
-Validation data, historical context, and when to use each equation.
+Compare Mifflin-St Jeor 1990, Harris-Benedict 1984, and Katch-McArdle TDEE formulas.
+Validation accuracy, populations studied, and when to use each.

 Progressive Overload